A few months ago we had a dozen. Then it went down to eight. A couple of weeks back I could only find three. Last week, there was just one.

 In such cases, the wise man summons expert advice.
 I made some calls and soon had four appointments.
 To make them feel at home, I slipped out to buy sirop de menthe, a packet of Lapsang, a seven-per-cent solution of cocaine and a bottle of Bourbon, none of these being things we normally keep in the house.

 Holmes was the first, Watson following with a notebook, like some North Korean flunkey ready for on-the-spot guidance.
 Holmes looked awful but perked up after a bit of the seven-per-cent.
 While the great detective was dealing with this in the bathroom, Watson and I chatted about his time fighting in Afghanistan in the 1880s.
 He was saddened though not surprised when I said that, 140-odd years later, the war there was still going on.

 I told Holmes my story.
-He listened with great attentiveness, his hands pressed together, the tips of his fingers resting against his lower lip.
+He listened with great attentiveness, his hands pressed together, the tips of his index fingers resting against his lower lip.
 When I had finished he sat back and closed his eyes.

 “A most singular narrative,” he said at last, “and one that presents several features of interest.
 You first noticed these disappearances about three months ago?”